 1. It adds extra time to your routine and we may not be willing to do so in the morning

-2. Depending on the products you’re using throughout the week the evening is the easiest way to remember where to fit in your Retinol
+2. Depending on the products you’re using throughout the week, the evening is the easiest way to remember where to fit in your Retinoid

 If you’re using AHA/BHA treatments avoid using them the same evening to avoid additional sensitivity.
-As you build tolerance, you can entertain using AHA/BHA and Retinol in the same routine but I wouldn’t begin there.
+As you build tolerance, you can entertain using AHA/BHA and Retinol in the same routine but I don’t suggest beginning there.

-Always apply to dry skin, applying to damp skin allows the product to absorb faster increasing the chance of irritation.
+Always apply to dry skin, as applying to damp skin allows the product to absorb faster, increasing the chance of irritation.
 It can be applied to your face, neck, décolleté, and hands… just remember to be diligent with SPF as photosensitivity increases!